January Report: 91.58% Positive Results

 Disclaimer

-The information provided in this report by The Option Tracker LLC is for educational and informational purposes only and is based on historical options data analyzed from June 23, 2025, to November 21, 2025.
+The information provided in this report by The Option Tracker LLC is for educational and informational purposes only and is based on historical options data analyzed from June 13, 2025, to January 21, 2026.
 The data, including percentage returns, is derived from opening prices as communicated via SMS alerts and calculated based on the highest price achieved by each option during its holding period.
 This report is not intended to be, and should not be construed as, investment advice, financial guidance, or a recommendation to buy, sell, or hold any securities or financial instruments.
 The Option Tracker LLC does not guarantee the accuracy, completeness, or reliability of the data or analyses presented.
 Options trading involves significant risks, including the potential for substantial losses, and is not suitable for all investors.
 Past performance, as reported, is not indicative of future results.
 The Option Tracker LLC, its affiliates, and its employees assume no liability for any errors, omissions, or inaccuracies in the data or for any actions taken based on the information provided in this report.
 Readers are strongly encouraged to conduct their own research and consult with a qualified, licensed financial advisor before making any investment decisions.
 The Option Tracker LLC disclaims any responsibility for any financial losses or damages that may result from the use of or reliance on the information contained herein.

 If you are interested in the full academic white papers, please contact Support@TheOptionTracker.com to receive them and be put on another email chain with that information.